 Take a grumpy neighbor.
 Complains about the noise, the kids, the dirt, the weather, our curtains, the dog.
 Just generally seems to find our existence an act of blasphemy.

 Originally, we might wallow in our distress over our neighbor’s meanness, blame them for our migraines, skin rash, bad humor, and low self-esteem.
-After a few Tony Robbins seminars and self-help books, we learn that giving our grumpy neighbor all the power over our lives is a waste of time and energy.
+Later we might decide that giving our grumpy neighbor all the power over our lives is a waste of time and energy.
 We are elated.
 We hold the keys to happiness in our hands again.
 If only we smile at the reflection in the mirror, drink green juice every day, and think positive our woes are over.
 We are the creators.

 For a while, things look good.
 After all, we do understand that skin rashes, migraines, and low self-esteem don’t disappear overnight.
 Even though they do occasionally for those who can afford a 1-on-1 with Tony, but that’s okay, the free Facebook group will work for us.
 Eventually, though, our skin rash stubbornly holds on to our feet, while Sandy from Australia has already overcome her divorce trauma and Jake in Ohio lost 167lb even before the deadline he had set for himself.